 After the migration, double check your site’s binding and test if the site is accessible.

-For more feature, you can use Web Deploy 4 which is installed with Visual Studio 2017 or a newer version.
+For more features, you can use Web Deploy 4 which is installed with Visual Studio 2017 or a newer version.

 You may come across “Could not reach Web Deploy” error while trying to migrate your site.
 Here is the solution: Could not reach the Web Deploy endpoint on the specified virtual machine